splunk/observability-workshop/docs/module4/prep.md

     **Instance Type**:      (Type **1** for Hot R.O.D. instance type or **2** for the Sock Shop instance type)

-    Please remember these values as you will need them again for the planning phase and when you use Terraform to destroy your EC2 instance(s).
+    Please remember these values as you will need them again for the planning phase and when you use Terraform to destroy your EC2 instance.

 As we only wish to provide the input once, we are going to capture the output in a `.out` file that we can use for the apply step.
 Please provide your initials for the output file as indicated.